Super Science Friends

-Super Science Friends is an animated series created by Brett Jubinville and broadcast worldwide on YouTube and on Crunchyroll's VRV Channel in the United States.
+The Super Science Friends is a Canadian animated web series created by Brett Jubinville through the independent Canadian production company Tinman Creative Studios and broadcast worldwide on YouTube and on Crunchyroll's former VRV Channel in the United States.
 The series revolves around a group of super-powered scientists, including Albert Einstein, Nikola Tesla, Marie Curie, Charles Darwin, Sigmund Freud and Tapputi, who are brought together by Winston Churchill to travel through time fighting super-villains.
 The pilot episode Episode 1: The Phantom Premise was successfully Kickstarted in late 2014, and aired on YouTube in 2016.
 In 2017, Neil deGrasse Tyson joined the cast for Episode 3: Nobel of the Ball as the MC of the Nobel Prize Awards.